 - Exposure to snakes or ticks

-Emergency consultations are for an “emergency situation” that is described as urgent or critical health problems that your pet may have between the hours of 6pm and 8am; these hours are when your local Greencross Vet may be closed and you require urgent vet care for that is vital to your pet’s life.
+Emergency consultations are for an “emergency situation” that is described as urgent or critical health problems that your pet may have when your local Greencross Vet may be closed and you require urgent vet care that is vital to your pet’s life.

 Emergency consultations do not include the following: vaccinations, microchipping, nutritional counselling, nail clips, physical exams for your pet’s wellness, behavioural consultations and other such non-life threatening care that is not urgent or critical in nature.

-Please contact your local veterinary practice for advice or treatment immediately if you are worried about your pet’s health, or for after-hours emergencies please contact the Animal Emergency Centre on 1300 AEC VET (1300 232 838).
+Please contact your local veterinary practice for advice or treatment immediately if you are worried about your pet’s health, or for after-hours emergencies please contact your nearest emergency clinic.